-- Stay on topic – the community is about sharing design, user research, content design, and accessibility best practice, learnings and challenges.
-If a topic goes off on a different, unrelated tangent we may ask you to hold off on the conversation until a more suitable time.
+- Stay on topic – the Community is about sharing design, user research, content design, accessibility best practices, knowledge and experience gained and challenges.
+If a topic goes off on a different, unrelated tangent we may ask you to wait for a more suitable moment to continue the conversation.

-The conference organisers and volunteers reserve the right to ask anyone in violation of these policies to not participate in the conference.
+The Conference organisers and volunteers reserve the right to ask anyone in violation of these policies to take no further part in the Conference.